Nintendo To Launch SNES Mini This Year, Reports Eurogamer

 SD2SNES if you want to play X3, the SNES Everdrive won't run X2 and X3.
 The MPU chip in the SD2SNES that allows CD quality music to be hacked into games is also sweet and shows what the SNES CD might have brought about since it was just more storage without any additional processing power unlike the Sega CD.

 will we be able to buy it?
-(Score:3)
+(Score:5, Insightful)

 When the NES Classic was announced, I decided I was going to buy one.
 Sure, I could have thrown together some kind of emulator, but this was more like the real thing, with no questions of ROM legality.